PaulSonOfLars/tgbot/README.md

  - `BAN_STICKER`: Which sticker to use when banning people.
  - `ALLOW_EXCL`: Whether to allow using exclamation marks ! for commands as well as /.
  - `WHITELIST_CHATS`: Whitelist the chats where you want your bot to be used in, leaving the other chats that are not in the list
- - `BLACKLIST_CHATS`: Blacklist the chats where you don't want your bot to be used in. __Note__ that if both whitelist and blacklist will be used, the blacklist will e the one used.
+ - `BLACKLIST_CHATS`: Blacklist the chats where you don't want your bot to be used in. __Note__ that if both whitelist and blacklist will be used, the blacklist will be the one used.
 ### Python dependencies

 Install the necessary python dependencies by moving to the project directory and running: